Search

 Existing Models

-Bentonville Schools currently offers two parent choice options: The International School at Mary Mae Jones, which features the International Baccalaureate Programme, and the Visible Learning model at Apple Glen Elementary
+Bentonville Schools currently offers two parent choice options: The International School at Mary Mae Jones, which features the International Baccalaureate Programme, and the Visible Learning model at Apple Glen Elementary.

 According to the district’s website, the Visible Learning model, “empowers every student to lead his or her own learning and share their levels of understanding through a culture of perseverance, problem-solving, curiosity and collaboration.”
 Bentonville is the only school in the state using this learning model.